Proto-Albanian language: Numerals

-Classification & isoglosses with other Indo-European branches
+Classification

 The closest language to Albanian is Messapic, with which it forms a common branch titled Illyric in Hyllested & Joseph (2022).
 Hyllested & Joseph (2022) in agreement with recent bibliography identify Greco-Phrygian as the IE branch closest to the Albanian-Messapic one.
 These two branches form an areal grouping – which is often called "Balkan IE" – with Armenian.
 Hyllested & Joseph (2022) identify the highest shared number of innovations between (Proto-)Albanian and (Proto-)Greek.